J. H. Binford Peay III

-James Henry Binford "Binnie" Peay III (born May 10, 1940) is a retired four-star general of the United States Army.
-He served as the 14th superintendent of the Virginia Military Institute from 2003-2020, and as chairman of the Allied Defense Group from 2001-03.
+James Henry Binford "Binnie" Peay III (born 10 May 1940) is a retired four-star general of the United States Army.
+He served as the 14th superintendent of the Virginia Military Institute from 2003 to 2020, and as chairman of the Allied Defense Group from 2001 to 2003.
 He has also served on various corporate and nonprofit boards.

 Early life

 Peay attained the rank of Eagle Scout in the Boy Scouts of America in 1954 and as an adult is a recipient of the Distinguished Eagle Scout Award.
 His father, Peay Jr. and both of his sons, Jim and Ryan, are also Eagle Scouts.

 Peay graduated from the Virginia Military Institute in 1962 with a Bachelor of Science degree in Civil Engineering, where he was a quarterback on the football team and is an initiate of the Beta Commission of the Kappa Alpha Order; he was the first Kappa Alpha inducted into the Military Division when it was established in 2009.
 He also has a Master of Arts from George Washington University and graduated from the United States Army Command and General Staff College in June 1971 and the United States Army War College in June 1978.